simoncblyth/opticks/CSGOptiX/index.rst

     Iidx
        instance index

+    [tested Dec 2021]

 cxr_scan.sh
     runs one of the other scripts (default cxr_overview.sh) multiple times with different values for the EMM envvar which is picked up by the basis cxr.sh script and fed to the executable via the "-e" option which is short for --enabledmergedmesh which feeds into a bitset queryable by Opticks::isEnabledMergedMesh

+    [tested Dec 2021]

+cxr_table.sh
+    rst table creation using snap.py
+    the data for the table is collected from .json metadata sidecars to .jpg renders, so this works on laptop after grabbing the rendered .jpg and .json sidecars

+    [tested Dec 2021]

 cxr_solid.sh
     single solid render, for example  ./cxr_solid.sh r0@